tapnisu/tapris/README.md

 # Overview

-Tapris is discord.js bot, made in [TypeScript](https://www.typescriptlang.org/).
+Tapris is a discord.js bot, made in [TypeScript](https://www.typescriptlang.org/).
 Bot is named after Tapris from Gabriel DropOut.

 # Install

 ## Basic

-You can invite bot by [this link](https://discord.com/api/oauth2/authorize?client_id=869088074758520832&scope=bot+applications.commands&permissions=294208515334).
+You can invite the bot by [this link](https://discord.com/api/oauth2/authorize?client_id=869088074758520832&scope=bot+applications.commands&permissions=294208515334).
 Type "/" to see commands!

 ## Host by yourself